cgrilson7/cgrilson7/README.md

 - 👋 Hi, I’m @cgrilson7
-- 👀 I’m interested in citizen science, the natural world, and how we can help it with technology.
+- 👀 I’m interested in the natural world and how we can help it with new technologies and ways of thinking.
 - 🌱 I’m currently building my first PC, but still a devoted Mac user.
 - 💞️ I’m looking to collaborate on R packages improving Shiny functionality.
 - 📫 How to reach me: cedar-waxwing-7|at|protonmail|dot|com